Analytical models of supermassive black holes in galaxies surrounded by dark matter halos: Analytical Models

-Before doing so, it is interesting to note that $m(r) \propto \sqrt{r} \rightarrow \infty$ as ${r} \rightarrow \infty$.
-Thus, now the mass of the DM halo becomes infinitely large.
+Before doing so, note that $m(r) \propto \sqrt{r} \rightarrow \infty$ as ${r} \rightarrow \infty$.
+Thus, the mass of the DM halo becomes infinitely large.
 In fact, this is always the case for $\beta \le 3$, including the NFW model \cite{NFW97}, for which $\beta = 3$ and $m(r) \propto \ln r$.
-In reality, a halo is always restricted to a finite region, so one needs to restrict the expression of (\ref{eq7}) to be valid only up to a maximal radius, say, $r_{\infty}$.
-Then, the total mass of the halo will be finite.
-In our current case, the mass does not increase fast enough to close the whole spacetime, so we still have an asymptotically-flat spacetime, as now we still have $f(\infty) = 1$ and $m(r)/r \rightarrow 0$ as ${r} \rightarrow \infty$, as to be shown below.
+In reality, a halo is always restricted to a finite region; therefore, one needs to restrict the expression of (\ref{eq7}) to be valid only up to a maximal radius, say, $r_{\infty}$.
+Then, the total mass of the halo is finite.
+It is interesting to note that in the current case, the mass does not increase fast enough, so the spacetime is still asymptotically flat, as the conditions (\ref{eq2.b}) still hold.